ofurkancoban/xml2csv/README.md

-# This script automatically assigns the tags and attributes of XML files to the columns of a Dataframe and converts them into CSV files.
+# 📌This script automatically assigns the tags and attributes of XML files to the columns of a Dataframe and converts them into CSV files.
----

 # Automated Data Transformation: From XML to CSV

 XML (Extensible Markup Language), with its inherent hierarchical structure, is widely adopted for data storage and transportation.
 The nested nature of tags combined with their attributes offers rich expressiveness, making XML suitable for various applications.
 However, for data analysis and visualization, a more tabular structure, like CSV (Comma-Separated Values), is often preferred.
 Transitioning from XML to CSV can pose challenges due to the complexities within XML structures.
 The provided Python script streamlines this transformation process by leveraging automation.